MichaelCurrin/thebuckfeverground/_pages/about.md

 ## The name

 What does it mean?
 To have the "buckfever" describes the condition of a hunter on his first deer hunt - nervous and jumpy.
-And since we are not mainstream - we are "underground".
+And since we are not mainstream, we are "underground".

 {% include image.html